 2012-13: Carrier was off to a fast start for Cape Breton in his third season and played for Team QMJHL in the Subway Series against Russia before suffering a season-ending ankle injury in December.
 In 34 games he scored 16 goals with 26 assists and was minus-14 with 41 penalty minutes.
 He was scoreless with no penalty minutes in the two games for Team QMJHL against Russia.
 Carrier was ranked 18th amongst North American Skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
 Carrier was chosen in the second round, 57th overall, of the 2013 NHL Draft by the St. Louis Blues.

-An all-weather forward who struggled with injuries in his draft year, Carrier combines good size with offensive skill and tops it off with a burning desire to leave it all out on the ice every night.
-He isn't afraid to play a physical style, or to take punishment in the corners or in front of the net to make a play, but has fallen victim in the past to trying to do too much on the ice.
-With great hands and a cannon of a shot, Carrier has already started working hard to improve his skating.
+Carrier is an all-weather forward who struggled with injuries during his junior career.
+He combines size with offensive skill and has a burning desire to leave it all out on the ice every night.
+He plays a physical style and will take punishment in the corners or in front of the net to make a play.
+He sometimes tries to do too much on the ice.
+With great hands and a cannon of a shot, Carrier has worked hard to improve his skating.

 Carrier made his AHL debut with Buffalo affiliate Rockford as a 19-year-old in 2014-15 rather than returning to the QMJHL for an overage season.
 The youngest player in the Americans' lineup, he had the expected ups-and-downs of a first-year pro; showing glimpses of the scoring ability that made him a second-round pick in 2013.
 Carrier will need to add bulk and strength to compete at the NHL level — but the progress he has made this season suggests he can be a strong two-way forward one day.